Table of Contents

 How Meal Timing Affects Blood Glucose Levels

 After you eat, carbohydates breaks down into glucose and enter your bloostream.
 In a person with out diabetes, thee chawates releases insulines quickly to shuttle that glucose into cells.
-In diabetetes, either thee panabis make too little insulin (type 1) or thee cells resist insulin 's action (type 2).
-When meals are speund evenly our skipped entirely, the bogly budgles to maintain balene.
+In diabetetes, either thee pawires makees too little insulin (type 1) or thee cells resist insulin 's action (type 2).
+When meals are speund evenly our skipped entirely, the bogly budgles to maintain bale.

 Regular meal timing also helps synchize your body 's circadian rhythms.
 Eating late at night, for instance, can distort blood sugar control thee next morning.
-The American Diabetes Association (ADA) recommends that accords that accordle with with with vite five to six hours with foot unless they are using a medically consoved fasting protocol.
+The American Diabetes Association (ADA) recommends that accordle with diabetetes avoid going longer than five to six hours with out food unless they are using a medically consoved fasting protocol.

 Thee Role of Insulin Resistance andGlucose Metabolism